The Ballroom seats 100 guests for a formal reception.

 Built in the 1730s, Kelmarsh hall was the beloved home to three families across two hundred and fifty years.

-Surround the hall are historic gardens, restored to evoke their early 20th century designs,
+Surrounding the hall are historic gardens, restored to evoke their early 20th century designs,

 with a unique walled garden at the heart.